 The Device Manager is an important component in Windows 11/10.
 It does not only allow us to view all the connected devices, but it also performs several functions on our computer.
 But sometimes the Device Manager starts flickering.
-It could happen due to improper connection, malfunctioning devices, or outdated drivers.
-Here we have talked about some tips which will resolve this problem.
+It could happen due to improper connection, corrupted system files, malfunctioning devices, or outdated drivers.
+Here we have talked about some suggestions which will resolve this problem.

 Device Manager Blinking or Flickering on Windows PC